nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 nuxeo.enrichment.aws.images=true
 ```

-The first line indicates to AI-core t to filter documents with images to be sent
+The first line indicates to AI-core to filter documents with images to be sent
 into the images pipe to be processed by an external API.
 The second line
 activated the enrichment of images by AWS.